How To Provide Proof Of Onward Travel: Best Fake Flight Ticket

 How to provide proof of onward travel?

-This booking is then valid for up to 48 hours, after which the provider cancels the ticket for you.
-Unlike other options in this post, this option is stress-free and means that you do not need to remember to cancel the ticket yourself.
+Unlike other options in this post, this option is totally stress-free and means that you do not need to remember to cancel the ticket yourself.

 There are many websites to rent an airline ticket for 24 hours but not all of them are legit or trustworthy.
-The company I use and would recommend is onwardticket.com.

-You simply input your departure and arrival destination, pay the $16 fee and they book you onto a real flight.
-You are sent the ticket to your inbox in a matter of minutes.
+You simply input your departure and arrival destination, pay the $16 fee, and they book you onto a real flight.

 Unlike other fake ticket providers, Onward Ticket provides you with a Passenger Name Record (PNR) code.
 This is verifiable by the airline and proves the ticket is legit.
-You can see how it looks below.

 Book a 24-hour refundable ticket

-Booking a ticket you can cancel for free within 24 hours is another great way to provide proof of onward travel.
+Booking a ticket that you can cancel for free within 24 hours is another great way to provide proof of onward travel.

 If you do not mind paying the money upfront, many airlines offer full refunds on flights if you cancel within 24 hours.
 This option is then basically free after they process the refund.